 The signed approval page will be uploaded separately from your dissertation as an administrative document.
 The approval page (page IV) on the uploaded dissertation should remain blank.

-The dissertation fee can be sent directly to Brendan McDermott in Mugar Library, Room 306.
+The dissertation fee can be sent directly to the Thesis & Dissertation Coordinator in Mugar Library, Room 306.
 Checks should be made payable to Boston University.

 Embargoing Your Work